 Short Time to Market

 When creating a television or print advertisement, the time frame required to produce a single commercial or print ad would span weeks or even months.
-With radio advertisement, the product or service can be advertised by a radio host in an instant.
+However, with radio advertisement, a radio host can advertise the product or service in an instant.

 Drawbacks of Radio Advertising